astropy/astropy/docs/known_issues.rst

 means that either a plain array is returned, or a `Quantity` without units.
 E.g.::

-    In [1]: import astropy.units as u; import numpy as np
+    In [1]: import astropy.units as u, numpy as np

     In [2]: q = u.Quantity(np.arange(10.), u.m)